lukas-h/toy-http/README.md

 - run it as a daemon

 I wrote toy-http to test the http protocol and not to make a project for serious usage.
-It is now at the point to be a small alternative to other servers that can offer static hosting.
-The server is ideal for testing websites locally.
+But this server is perfect to for testing websites locally.

 ## installation
 1. download from github.